aude/python-path-experiment/README.md

 In the end, the most correct way to distribute packages is to install them, probably inside a virtual environment.

-This experiment does not look into that.
+This experiment does not look into that, because it focuses on easy out-of-the-box solutions.

 If you want to look into it, here is some information: https://stackoverflow.com/a/50193944